KesslerWilliams is the criminal defense law firm you need to succeed in the courtroom.

 • Failing to interview or present testimony from crucial witnesses

-• Omitting to file important motions, such as a motion to suppress evidence
+• Neglecting to file important motions such as a motion to suppress evidence

 • Advising or coercing a client into pleading guilty without exploring alternatives